Bend Roofing Service Ice Dam Repair - Bend, Oregon

 Forget to clean your gutters twice a year.
 Keeping the gutters clean will not stop an ice dam from forming, but they can keep water from overflowing and spilling rainwater next to the house.

 If ice dams have already formed on your roof, our roofing professionals can properly remove the ice dam for you.
 Don’t try to get on the roof and remove it yourself – roofing gets brittle during colder months and can collapse under heavy weight.
 Not only can we remove the ice dam, but we can properly evaluate the cause of the ice dam and recommend permanent solutions.
 As a local business, we understand the weather in Bend and the rest of Central Oregon.
 Our attention to detail and quality materials will ensure that your roof is properly insulated and ventilated to withstand our snow, ice and hail storms without forming an ice bank.
 In the middle of winter when roads are treacherous and the problem is immediate, is not the best time to make sure your home is protected.
 Summer is the best time to maintain your home.
-Have an honest, experienced roofer perform a maintenance visit.
+Call Bend Roofing Service for a FREE inspection.
 They will examine your roof and attic to make sure that everything is properly installed and that your roof will be weather proof and water proof this upcoming winter.